Samsung Electronics: Relationship with Best Buy Co, Inc.

-Best Buy and Samsung joined together to create the Samsung Experience Shop, a store that allows customers to test the company's products, and get training in mobile products they already own.
+Best Buy and Samsung joined to create the Samsung Experience Shop, a store that allows customers to test the company's products, and get training in mobile products they already own.
 In summer 2013, more than 1,400 Best Buy and Best Buy Mobile stores have established the Samsung Experience Shop.
 About 460 square feet of space are dedicated for the SES, with the company's placement at Best Buy's entrance, as well as its sign visible in any part of the store.
 The purpose of the Samsung Experience Shop is to make Samsung's products, i.e. the Galaxy, more accessible to customers.

 The first Samsung Experience Shops began appearing across Best Buy locations in the United States in May 2013.
 In May 2014, Best Buy announced its plans to add 500 new Samsung Entertainment Experience Shops.
 While the previous Samsung Experience locations focused primarily on showcasing and providing support for Samsung's Galaxy smartphones, cameras, and tablets, these new locations will showcase and support the company's home theater products.

 Unlike the Samsung Experience Shop, the Samsung Entertainment Experience will be run by Samsung trained Best Buy associates.
-The new centers are expected to finish being made in the US by January 2015.
+The new centers are expected to finish being made in the U.S. by January 2015.